-My name is Greta, and I'm a licensed professional counselor (LPC) in the state of Oregon, and a counselor associate in Washington state.
+My name is Greta, and I'm a licensed professional counselor (LPC) in the state of Oregon.

 Seeking my own path to healing long ago sparked my passion for supporting others in this work.
 I started out in the mental health field working with unhoused folks and later serving as a suicide and mental health hotline crisis counselor for five years where I assisted DV survivors, military veterans, adolescent and adult callers in their worst and most frightening moments.
 During and after graduate school, I pursued training in somatic psychotherapy, EMDR, Gestalt, Lifespan Integration and IFS.
 After my clinical internship in community mental health, I opened my private practice in 2020, just as the pandemic was getting underway.

 My style is collaborative, deeply intuitive, and incorporates methods that are research-proven (EMDR having the most robust research base to date).
 My philosophy is imbued with the egalitarian principles of feminism, social justice and nonviolence.
 I welcome clients from all genders, races, ethnicities and walks of life.
 I treat individual adults ages 18 and up.

 Many of my clients seek help because of debilitating anxiety, depression, relationship problems, or trauma symptoms.
 Yet others seek a little extra support during life transitions and when grappling with the big existential questions, like "What is the ruling passion of my soul?" ...
 "What will it take for my life to be meaningful?" ...
 "What are my moral obligations?" ...
 "What does it mean to be a good person in this modern context?" and so on.
 Entering therapy can feel vulnerable and challenging, yet the potential rewards are well worth the discomfort.